ddev/ddev/docs/index.md

 ### Installation/Upgrade Script - Linux and macOS (ARM/ARM64 and AMD64 architectures)

 Windows WSL2, Linux and macOS users can use this line of code to your terminal to download, verify, and install (or upgrade) ddev using our [install script](https://github.com/drud/ddev/blob/master/scripts/install_ddev.sh).
 Note that this works with both amd64 and arm64 architectures, including Surface Pro X with WSL2 and 64-bit Raspberry Pi OS.
-It will be updated to work with 64-bit arm64 macOS hardware when the hardware and software become available.
+It also works with the new macOS Apple Silicon M1 machines.

 ```
 curl -LO https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh && bash install_ddev.sh